Cvikli/AISH.jl/README.md

 Everything is a transformation...
 You can describe every workflow soon...

+THE PACEKAGE is in an extremely experimental, it works for me but... no real docs yet!

 AI SH to do EVERYTHING on PC

 AISH provide a new way of coding.
 Basically we switch from 100% code file editing to 10% codefile editing and 90% codeblock editing from the AISH.

 Vscode extension will come.

 AISH.jl (AI Shell) is a Julia package that provides an interactive AI-powered command-line interface for assisting users with system tasks using shell commands.